Azure/aks-engine/docs/topics/get-logs.md

 If you choose to pass your own custom log collection script, make sure it zips all relevant files to file `"/tmp/logs.zip"` for Linux and `"%TEMP%\{NodeName}.zip"` for Windows.
 Needless to say, the custom script should only query for troubleshooting information and it should not change the cluster or node configuration.

+### Upload logs to a Storage Account Container

+Once the cluster logs were successfully retrieved, AKS Engine can persist them to an Azure Storage Account container if optional parameter `--storage-container-sas-url` is set.
+AKS Engine expects the container name to be part of the provided [SAS URL](https://docs.microsoft.com/azure/storage/common/storage-sas-overview).
+The expected format is `https://{blob-service-uri}/{container-name}?{sas-token}`.
+Note: storage accounts on custom clouds using the `AD FS` identity provider are not yet supported

 ## Usage

 Assuming that you have a cluster deployed and the API model originally used to deploy that cluster is stored at `_output/<dnsPrefix>/apimodel.json`, then you can collect logs running a command like: